The Visibility area of the Publish module is used to set who can read the post.

 To password protect a post, open the post for editing, click Edit in the publish module, select Protected , enter a password, click OK, and click Update Post to save the changes:

 WordPress will prompt you for the password on your initial visit to a protected post.
 After entering the password that first time, WordPress will securely store the password with the browser you entered it with so you won’t have to enter it again.

 Note if you have enabled the option to Follow Comments in Settings > Discussion, the option is disabled for password protected and private posts.

 Important note: Keep in mind that if you’d like to password protect the majority — or all — of your posts, and you might want to change all of them to Public in the future, you’ll need to update each post one at a time as there currently isn’t a way to bulk edit multiple posts to switch from Password Protected to Public.
 Instead, the best way to go about this is to set your blog to Private.

 If you would like to make a specific page or post private, open the post for editing, click Edit in the publish module, select Private, and click Update Post to save the changes.
 This will make your page/post visible only to users who have Editor and Administrator roles on your site.
 Private posts are invisible to the general public as well as users with the roles of Follower, Contributor or Author.

-If you would like to make the entire blog private, please see the Privacy Settings page.
+If you would like to make the entire blog private (which places your entire site behind a protected login form) please see the Privacy Settings page.